Planning events is your life. It’s a high octane game that leaves you empty after an event, but you wouldn’t change it for the world.

 But someone who gives you their email address makes a far greater commitment.

-We also set up a form on your website where website visitors can add their names and email addresses to subscribe.
+I also set up a form on your website where website visitors can add their names and email addresses to subscribe.
 This automatically adds them to your newsletter system.

 But you don’t have to create email newsletters manually.